dirtyhenry/tech-articles/_posts/2021-10-30-swift-interface-for-node-js.md

   - TypeScript
 ---

-For the last 4 years, on a daily basis, I write either JavaScript/TypeScript code (mostly React for the web) or Swift code (mostly for iOS).
+For the last 4 years, on a daily basis, I’ve been writing either JavaScript/TypeScript code (mostly React for the web) or Swift code (mostly for iOS).
 I sometimes feel like Megan at the beginning of [_Daddy’s Home 2_][1] when she goes on stage to reveal that she wants a normal Christmas instead of having to celebrate two Christmases in two families[^1].

 Yes, I sometimes want my 2 co-languages to live under the same roof.